thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 ### Using User-Defined Types (UDTs)

 Cassandra's UDTs allow us to define a custom data type that represents the structure of nested JSON data.
-This is useful for encapsulating attributes of a complex entity.
+This is useful for encapsulating the attributes of a complex entity.

 First, define a UDT using the `type` keyword for the address structure: